-Change by Barack Obama in Afghanistan is a danger to American national security and global stability
+Barack Obama’s plan to withdraw from Afghanistan is a danger to women, American national security, and global stability.

 Barack Obama is gambling with your safety.